The Difference Between Translation and Localization

 How to Reduce Localization Costs

 Localization is a more complex process than pure translation.
 This can make the act of localization more expensive.
 Therefore, you will likely welcome some suggestions for lowering the cost.
-While computer-assisted translation tools typically focus on enhancing productivity for the written translation component of localization, they can significantly help reduce your costs.

 Pairaphrase can help you do just that.
 It’s a web-based translation management system that can drastically reduce the costs and hours worked on producing a translation or localized content.
+While it is not strictly localization software, it will significantly enhance your productivity.